 - Complaints can be made to the Ombudsman by post or by email.
 Please refer to the Ombudsman's website for further details.

 If you have a complaint that you believe meets the criteria for the Ombudsman:

 - Give the business that you are complaining about a reasonable opportunity to deal with your complaint.

-- Keep all correspondence and notes of any telephone calls (including name of person spoken to, date and time).
+- Keep all correspondence and notes of any telephone calls (including the name of the person spoken to, the date, and the time).

-- After having made your complaint to the financial services business, if it has not been resolved, you can complain to the Ombudsman.
-Please refer to the Ombudman's website in the link below for contact details.
+- After you have made your complaint to the financial services business, and if it has not been resolved, you can complain to the Ombudsman.